UmarAzamQureshi/Hydrant_Blockage_Detection/README.md

 ---

 ### 📝 License & Acknowledgements
-- MIT License – feel free to fork, adapt, and modify
 - Thanks to the Ultralytics team for YOLOv8
 - If you build on this, please credit the original authors and document enhancements